programminghistorian/ph-submissions/lessons/working-with-batches-of-pdf-files.md

 <div class="alert alert-warning">

 If you are on a Mac and receive an error message that the file is from an “unidentified developer,” you can overwrite it by holding control while double-clicking it.
-If that doesn't work, go to Systems Preferences, click on Security & Privacy, and then click Open Anyway
+If that doesn't work, go to Systems Preferences, click on Security & Privacy, and then click Open Anyway.

 </div>